YasinAflatoon/HTML/notes/HelloHTML.md

 #### Body Tags

-So body is where we're gonna put the main content of the HTML page.
-So everything we write in body it's gonna show up or at least rendered by browser.
+So the body is where we're gonna put the main content of the HTML page.
+So everything we write in the body it's gonna show up or at least be rendered by the browser.

-and by same formula we create our `body tags`:
+and by the same formula we create our `body tags`:

 ``` HTML
 <body>